-Jennifer Rodriguez, chief hygiene officer at Pro Housekeepers, knows a thing or two about how to clean a carpet without a steam cleaner.
-She offers up this method that uses a vacuum cleaner plus baking soda or dish soap.
+Jennifer Rodriguez, chief hygiene officer at Pro Housekeepers, offers up a method that uses a vacuum cleaner plus baking soda or dish soap.
 We love this method because you only need one ingredient that you most definitely already have in your kitchen.

 Cleaners needed: Baking soda or dish soap